 How anomaly detection works

 The anomaly detection module works by learning the historical distribution of your Web API logs.
-It analyses the logs as a group by examining the following parameters:
+It analyses the logs as a group by examining the following parameters:- Time

 - Successful (inferred from State)